This newsletter in English December 28th, 2007

 EU legislation in the labour and social law

-On this informative web page explanations are found in eleven languages for the most important legislation of the European Union.
-The texts are suitable for a short and fast way to enter all areas of the EU legislation.
-In a special chapter for the social dialog and employee participation legislation on parentel leave, part time work or temporary contracts of employment as well as the most important Directives on co-determination can be found.
+On this informative website in eleven languages, explanations of the main acts of the European Union can be found.
+The texts are suitable for short and quick introduction to all areas of EU legislation.
+In a special chapter on social dialogue and employee representation there are acts on parentel leave, part-time work or temporary contracts as well as the most important Directives on participation.

 EWC information from the Netherlands

-With 160 employees the training institution FNV Formaat, based in Woerden (Netherlands), offers a comprehensive supply of seminars and advice for Dutch works councils.
-Also European works councils based in the Netherlands are supported by FNV Formaat, among other things by an EWC newsletter published several times per year in Dutch and English.
-FNV Formaat cooperates with the Dutch trade unions federation FNV and is comparable with the DGB-Bildungswerk in Germany.
-The following texts are available in English:
+With 160 employees, the training institution FNV Formaat based in Woerden near Utrecht offers a comprehensive program of seminars and consulting services for Dutch works councils.
+Also European works councils based in the Netherlands are supported by FNV Formaat, including with an EWC newsletter published several times per year in Dutch and English.
+FNV Formaat works with the Dutch trade union confederation FNV and is comparable with the DGB-Bildungswerk in Germany.

-At the beginning of the year 2007 a project sponsored by the EU started with main emphasis on the Baltic states to build up trade union networks in northern Europe.
-Transport unions from eight countries want thus to support international truck drivers.
-A website provides information in several languages.
+In early 2007, a EU-funded project started to build up trade union networks in northern Europe with focus on the Baltics.
+Transport unions from eight countries want to support international truck drivers.
+A website provides information in English.

 A Belgian website shows bank sins

-The Netwerk Vlaanderen discloses on its website which of the big banks working in Belgium violate environmental and social standards by their investment practices in other parts of the world.
-The business policy of Citibank, ABN Amro, Fortis, ING, Dexia, KBC, Axa and Deutsche Bank, is in the focus.
-A study of December 11th, 2007 lists violations of human rights.
-The Netwerk Vlaanderen promotes environmentally and socially responsible dealing with money.
+The Netwerk Vlaanderen reveals on its website which of the big banks operating in Belgium violate environmental and social standards by their investment practices in other parts of the world.
+The focus is on business policy of Citibank, ABN Amro, Fortis, ING, Dexia, KBC, Axa, Deutsche Bank.
+A study of 11th December 2007 lists human rights violations.
+The Netwerk Vlaanderen promotes environmentally and socially responsible approach to money.

-We have arranged numerous further interesting links in a links collection.
+We have compiled many other interesting links in a link collection.

 Gender equality as an EWC topic

-The chamber of labour in Vienna presented a booklet on December 6th, 2007 which gives a summary of rights and duties of employees in the countries Hungary, Czechia, Slovakia, Poland, Slovenia and Croatia.
-On 164 pages the social and tax legislation as well as labour law of each country is being illustrated.
-Austria is regarded as a bridge between Western and Eastern Europe and has particularly intensive contacts to the new and future EU member states (see also the report in the EWC News 4/2006).
-The following documents are only available in German language:
+On 6th December 2007 the Chamber of Labour Vienna publised a booklet that gives a summary of the rights and obligations of employees in the countries of Hungary, Czechia, Slovakia, Poland, Slovenia and Croatia.
+On 164 pages the tax legislation and social security system in addition to labour law of each country is being presented.
+Austria is seen as a bridge between Western and Eastern Europe and has particularly strong contacts in the new and future EU member states.
+The following documents are only available in German:

 Action plan of the European Trade Union Confederation

-The European Trade Union Confederation (ETUC) presented a booklet on December 7th, 2007 in Brussels which describes its strategy and action plan for the years 2007 to 2011.
-The action plan had been concluded in May 2007 at the congress in Seville.
-The main emphases are described on 156 pages: from the social dialog over the labour market and economic policy up to the strengthening of the social dimension of the European single market.
-One chapter deals with the work of European works councils.
+On 7th December 2007 the European Trade Union Confederation (ETUC) in Brussels presented a booklet describing its strategy and action plan for the years 2007 to 2011.
+The action plan was adopted in May 2007 at the congress in Seville.
+The priorities are described on 156 pages: from social dialogue to employment and economic policy to strengthening the social dimension of the European single market.
+A separate chapter deals with the work of European works councils.
 The booklet is available in German, English and French.

 12. Training and consultancy network "euro-workscouncil.net":